 So the key to forecasting the long tail is modeling the probabilities of future demand.
 Unlike forecasting a single demand number, viewing a range of demand behaviors helps you make better trade-offs and decisions on how to deliver service.
-Firms can concentrate on the probability of future events occurring, and the risks to working capital and service level performance.
+Firms can concentrate on the probability of future events occurring, using predictive demand signals, and the risks to working capital and service level performance.

 Don’t get caught up in the forecast accuracy bandwagon—it helps for the head items, but it’s only a small part of the solution for the tail.
 There, it’s about identifying the range of possible outcomes, then leveraging stock policies and inventory optimization to deliver service and mitigate risk.

 Forecasting long tail demand using predictive demand signals

 Three capabilities help forecast demand behavior and probability distributions across a wide variety of demand patterns:

 - Reliable demand modeling – works across a wide range of SKU behavior types to understand all elements of demand uncertainty and forecast error, including the intrinsic demand variability caused by order-line frequency and order-line size distribution

 - Advanced inventory modeling – describes statistical inventory behavior, eliminating the gross approximations of traditional inventory management theory